Blue Water Task Force

 Surfrider Foundation's volunteer water quality monitoring program

 Water Testing Labs

-The Blue Water Task Force (BWTF) supported by Volkswagen and Emergen-C Blue ® is the Surfrider Foundation’s volunteer-run, water testing, education and advocacy program.
+The Blue Water Task Force (BWTF) supported by Emergen-C Blue ® is the Surfrider Foundation’s volunteer-run, water testing, education and advocacy program.
 Our chapters use this program to alert citizens and officials in their communities about water quality problems and to work toward solutions.
 The BWTF has demonstrated success by identifying problems with beach and coastal water pollution, raising public awareness of these incidents and working collaboratively with local stakeholders to find and implement pollution solutions.

 The BWTF has also precipitated the establishment of state and local government water quality monitoring programs in many communities and continues to fill in data gaps, improving the public's knowledge of the safety of their beach water.
 BWTF water testing programs measure bacteria levels at both marine and freshwater beaches and compare them to federal water quality standards established by the EPA to protect public health in recreational waters.

 As clean water becomes an increasingly scarce resource, Emergen-C is committed to supporting, enhancing and extending the efforts of the Blue Water Task Force.
 Additionally, for every box of Emergen-C Blue sold, 20 cents is donated directly to the BWTF to further the important work it is doing to improve water quality.

 MPN Table for the Quantitray Sealer

 Video demonstration of water sample preparation in the lab

 Ocean Illness Form.
 Use this web-based tool to collect reports of people getting sick from swimming or surfing at your local beaches.
 Chapters can set up “alerts” on the site that will send them emails whenever a report is submitted within their designated area.